-- in 2021, some fence-droppers marking the start and end points of each transect were missing due to works conducted along the ROW track situated within the study area.
+- 1. In 2022, and all previous monitoring phases from 2017-2021, some fence-droppers marking the start and end points of each transect were missing due to works conducted along the ROW track situated within the study area.
 These points were located as accurately as possible using supplied GPS coordinates, however the fence droppers were not re-established in this monitoring phase.
 Considering the accuracy of handheld GPS units, missing fence droppers at sites have implications for repeated sampling and subsequent analyses (repeatability). - 2.
 Fire history varies for some transects.
 While most have not been burnt since 2010, three analogue transects (BHPPA-24, BHPPA-26 and BHPPA-28) and two rehabilitation transects (BHPPD-25 and BHPPD-26) have been burnt at some point since the monitoring programme began (see Section 5.2.1 and Appendix 2).
 These disturbance events have affected the flora data recorded, and this needs to be taken into consideration when interpreting the results. - 3.
-Some combinations of landform setting, hydrological function and vegetation within the rehabilitation corridor were not replicated within analogue areas.
+Some combinations of landform setting, hydrological function, and vegetation within the rehabilitation corridor were not replicated within analogue areas.
 Assessment of change relies largely on comparing post-impact data to that of the baseline phases, or to paired analogue transects.
-Three of the rehabilitation transects surveyed in 2021 do not have a paired analogue. - 4.
-Significant amounts of rainfall preceding the survey appear to have reached the southeast section of the study area, more so than the northwest.
+Three of the rehabilitation transects surveyed in 2022 do not have a paired analogue, as was the case in 2017, 2019, and 2021. - 4.
+Significant amounts of rainfall in the days preceding the survey appear to have reached the northwest section of the study area, more so than the southeast; the opposite to what was observed in the previous phase of monitoring in 2021.
 Considering the sporadic and localised nature of rainfall in the Pilbara bioregion, it is expected that the study area would receive varying amounts of rainfall across its length, given its size and linear shape.